 Does the First Amendment protect the right of a religious K-12 school to decide who does, and does not, teach its religious beliefs and values to its students?
-The United States Supreme Court will hear oral argument on May 11 in order to answer that question.
-The public may listen at 11 a.m.
-Eastern on May 11, 2020, on C-span.
+The United States Supreme Court heard oral argument on May 11 to answer that question.

 Christian Legal Society’s Center for Law and Religious Freedom filed an amicus brief, asking the Supreme Court to decide the issue.
 Once the Court granted review, the Center filed a second amicus brief that urged the Court to protect religious schools’ right to decide who will transmit their religious values to the next generation.
 The Center urged that when a teacher brings a lawsuit against a religious school, a court should focus first and foremost on whether the teacher’s job includes religious functions, rather than fixating on credentials, titles, or training, which could vary widely among different religions and denominations.
 If the teacher’s job includes religious functions, then a court must defer to the religious school’s decision.